-High heat grilling can convert proteins in red meat, pork, poultry, and fish into HCA’s, chemicals that have been linked to a number of cancers including breast, stomach, colon, and prostate.
+High-heat grilling can convert proteins in red meat, pork, poultry, and fish into heterocyclic amines (HCA’s) and polycyclic aromatic hydrocarbons (PAHs), these are chemicals that have been linked to a number of cancers including breast, stomach, colon, and prostate.

-PAH’s are cancer causing chemicals that are created when fat and juices from meat products drip down to the heat surface of a grill and create smoke, or a flare up.
+PAH’s are created when fat and juices from meat products drip down to the heated surface of a grill and create smoke, or a flare up.
 This smoke contains PAH’s and can be deposited on your food.

 Don’t let these carcinogens get you down!
-Just follow these healthy grilling tips to reduce your risk of consuming these cancer causing carciongens.
-Yes you CAN grill your food and eat it too!
+Just follow these 6 healthy grilling tips to reduce your risk of consuming cancer causing carcinogens.

 - When in doubt go VEG!

-Opt for vegetarian fare, when you are grilling veggies as opposed to meat, you can say sayonara to HCA’s or PAH’s.
+Opt for vegetarian fare, when you are grilling veggies as opposed to meat, you can say sayonara to HCA’s and PAH’s.
 Woop!
 Woop!
 But don’t get stuck in a boring veggie rut try these Cedar Planked Stuffed Mushrooms, trust me you won’t miss the meat in these babies.
 This recipe has all the components of a delicious burger, meaty portobello mushrooms, bread, and cheese.
-(I can’t take full credit for this recipe though, the idea came from my brilliant foodie sister, Erika.
-Be sure to follow her on Instagram @BohoErika to watch for her creations) Mix things up on the grill try these black bean burgers, or make some veggie kebabs, or even grilled fruits for dessert.
+Mix things up on the grill try these black bean burgers, or make some veggie kebabs or even grilled fruits for dessert.
 Veggie creativity my friends!

 - Reduce grilling time.

 You know what’s the worst on the grill?
 Boneless, skinless chicken breast.
 Bleh.
 Why?
-Well it typically takes the longest to cook and in a 2010 report from the cancer project a grilled boneless, skinless chicken breast topped the charts at 14,000 nanograms of HCA’s per 3.5 oz serving.
+Well, it typically takes the longest to cook.
+In a 2010 report from the cancer project a grilled boneless, skinless chicken breast topped the charts at 14,000 nanograms of HCA’s per 3.5 oz serving.
 Only 10-20 nanograms of a common type of HCA called PhlP will practically double your risk of breast cancer!
 Ditch that boring chicken breast, or if you must have it, bake it in the oven first and finish it on the grill.
-Typically choosing meats with less fat will reduce your risk of exposure (or being sure to trim visible fat from meat before grilling) but in the instance of chicken it seems that the amount of time on the grill supersedes the reduced fat.
-Reducing grilling time for all meats will make a difference, so begin the cooking inside and finish on the grill and choose items that need less cooking time like wild fish.
-Listen up well done burger lovers, I am talking to you!
+Typically choosing meats with less fat will reduce your risk of exposure (or being sure to trim visible fat from meat before grilling) but in the instance of chicken, it seems that the amount of time on the grill supersedes the reduced fat.
+Reducing grilling time for all meats will make a difference, so begin the cooking inside and finish on the grill.
+Choose items that need less cooking time like wild fish, or veggie filet kebobs.
+Listen up well-done burger lovers, I am talking to you!

 - Give your meat a bath before cooking.